Haivision/srt-rfc/draft-sharabayko-mops-srt.md

    (compares both cookie values).
 If Bob's cookie is greater than Alice's, he will become the Initiator.
 Otherwise, he will become the Responder.

-IMPORTANT: The resolution of the Handshake Role (Initiator or Responder) is essential for further processing.
+The resolution of the Handshake Role
+(Initiator or Responder) is essential for further processing.

 Then Bob responds: